 “You live in Costa Rica?
 You’re so lucky!” are words I hear almost daily from friends in other countries.
-The good news is you can also live in Costa Rica!
-It’s not an impossible feet, but there are some things you should be aware of before you decide if moving here is right for you.
+The good news is you can also move to Costa Rica!
+It’s not an impossible goal, but there are some things you should be aware of before you decide if moving here is right for you.
 It’s an amazing country, but it is definitely not one long beach vacation.

 Residing legally in Costa Rica is not an easy task.
 In fact, it is rather difficult to deal with.
 Even by going through an immigration lawyer the whole process can sometimes takes several years.
 Yeap, you read that right, YEARS!

 My boyfriend works for a company that dealt with all the visa stuff for him.
 He had to provide them with some forms such as his birth certificate and police record and his company took care of the rest.
 By having a company sponsor you for a visa you are allowed to stay in Costa Rica for the length of time that you are employed.
 This is probably the simplest way to go about the visa process.